meaningfulink/meaningfulink.github.io/about.md

 published: true
 ---

-I’m a young student from North of America, and this blog is where I write a few of my thoughts on the inside and outside world.
-By publishing the occasional essay and short story here, I hope to give raise the mean meaning of humanities written output a fraction, and while so doing adjust the connotations of the unpleasant word Teenager.
+>I’m a young student from North of America, and this blog is where I write a few of my thoughts on the inside and outside world.
+By publishing the occasional essay and short story here, I hope to adjust the connotations of the unpleasant word Teenager, and in the process raise the mean meaning of all the world’s writing.
+>

-Thanks for reading!
+>**Thanks for reading!**